OctopusDeploy/blog/blog/2019-11/azure-script-extension/index.md

 PowerShell offers a very convenient solution to running code as a different use.
 By calling `Invoke-Command`, we can execute a script block as a user of our choosing on the local (or remote if we needed to, but this is not required for this use case) VM.

-The code below shows how we can build up a credentials object and pass that to the `Invoke-Command` command to execute the Chocolaty install as the administrator.
+The code below shows how we can build up a credentials object and pass that to the `Invoke-Command` command to execute the Chocolaty install as the administrator user.

 :::hint
 The username must be in the format `machinename\username` for this command to work correctly.